UN Security Council meets over Syria in remote Swedish farmhouse - Journal du Cameroun

 Swedish Foreign Minister Margot Wallstrom welcomed the decision to hold the meeting in Sweden, “where there is a long tradition of peaceful conflict prevention and resolution”.

-But as she arrived in Backakra on Saturday morning she warned against being too hopeful the Syrian issue would be resolved over the weekend.
+But she warned against being too hopeful the Syrian issue would be resolved over the weekend.

 “Hopefully there will be some new ideas on the table and I think it’ll be on those tracks: the humanitarian situation, the chemical weapons,” she said.